ranbureand/multilingual-experiment/readme.markdown

 {{ site.data.snippets.back.[page.language] }}
 ```

-to retrieve its copy in the current selected language from the following lines in the `snippets.yml` data file:
+to retrieve the name of the link in the current selected language from the following lines in the `snippets.yml` data file:

 ``` yaml
 back: